HeetShah/Todo-App/README.md

 # To-Do Application

 I made this for an Intro to ReactJS workshop which I hosted for the Community Code Day (https://communitycodeday.com/) hacakthon.
+The purpose of this workshop was to introduce basic concepts of ReactJS such as components, state management, props, and put them altogether to build this todo web app.

 To see it in action, follow these steps:

 1. Clone the repo
 2. ``npm install``